strumberr/tetralogue-logogram/README.md

 **Transform Text into Cryptic Logograms with Python**

-The Logogram Generator is a powerful Python tool for creating intriguing logograms.
+The Logogram Generator is a Python tool for creating intriguing logograms.
 It arranges small equilateral triangles on a digital canvas to produce a visual code that conceals the original text within an artistic geometric tapestry.

 ## Example